ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 If no data is passed back, the OTrP/HTTP Client simply informs its client (e.g., the application installer) of success.

-If the TEEP Agent passes back a TAM URI with no message buffer, the OTrP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
+If the OTrP implementation passes back a TAM URI with no message buffer, the OTrP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
 The HTTP request is then associated with the OTrP/HTTP Client's session state.

-If the TEEP Agent instead passes back a TAM URI with a message buffer, the OTrP/HTTP Client attempts to create session state and handles the message buffer as specified in {{send-msg}}.
+If the OTrP implementation instead passes back a TAM URI with a message buffer, the OTrP/HTTP Client attempts to create session state and handles the message buffer as specified in {{send-msg}}.

 Session state consists of:

- - Any context (e.g., a handle) that identifies the API session with the TEEP Agent.
+ - Any context (e.g., a handle) that identifies the API session with the OTrP implementation.

  - Any context that identifies an HTTP request, if one is outstanding.
 Initially, none exists.

-## Getting a message buffer back from a TEEP Agent {#send-msg}
+## Getting a message buffer back from a OTrP implementation {#send-msg}

-When a message buffer (and TAM URI) is passed to a OTrP/HTTP Client from a TEEP Agent, the OTrP/HTTP Client MUST do the following, using the OTrP/HTTP Client's session state associated with its API call to the TEEP Agent.
+When a OTrP implementation passes a message buffer (and TAM URI) to an OTrP/HTTP Client, the OTrP/HTTP Client MUST do the following, using the OTrP/HTTP Client's session state associated with its API call to the OTrP implementation.

-The OTrP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the OTrP media type in use, and a body containing the OTrP message buffer provided by the TEEP Agent.
+The OTrP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the OTrP media type in use, and a body containing the OTrP message buffer provided by the OTrP implementation.
 The HTTP request is then associated with the OTrP/HTTP Client's session state.

 ## Receiving an HTTP response {#http-response}